SleepyGrump/StarterPacks/Readme.md

 # Starter Packs Mod

-Generates random starter packs.
+Generates random starter packs for Backpack Hero.
 To use:

 1. Enable debugging in Mods
 2. Start a game